plum-umd/symphony-lang/case-studies.md

 We could add GMW, but I'm just not sure if I can get that done before the PLDI deadline.
 Second, it requires some interaction.
 There needs to be a
 "game loop" that prints the hand to the user, and takes an action (bet, fold) from standard input.

+### Other

+**Suggested by Brett Falk**

-2. *Other* -- Other suggestions Brett provided, but which aren't currently feasible.
+Other suggestions Brett provided, but which aren't currently feasible.
 Putting them here for posterity.

 >What about some form of a "virtual" database?
 For example, for some kind of anomaly detection.
 >A long time ago, we talked to satellite operators, and they all wanted to know what type of errors ("anomalies")